bernatferragut/FutureWeb-blog/_posts/17-11-16-VR-Interaction-Part2.md

 2. OnGazeExit()
 3. OnGazeTrigger()

-Here as an example the code to change the color of a cube on Enter/Exit and Playing an animation on Tigger"
+Here as an example the code to change the color of a cube on Enter/Trigger/Exit:

 	public class MovingBolido : MonoBehaviour {